Banner Image

 3. Mindset: The New Psychology of Success by Carol S. Dweck:

 Mindset by Carol Dweck discusses the fixed and growth mindsets: the former believes that one's abilities are immutable, while the latter encompasses challenges and success in learning.
-It gives readers some research and story-based evidence on how change or adaptation can yield success in one's relationships, work, and personal goals.
-Why read it?
-Change your views to discover an open door to resilience and lifelong learning.
+It gives readers some research and story-based evidence on how change or adaptation can yield success in relationships, work, and personal goals.

 4. The 7 Habits of Highly Effective People by Stephen R. Covey:

-Stephen Covey's 7 Habits of Highly Effective People is a classic in personal development literature that offers a principle-centred philosophy of life and work.
-Ranging from proactivity to win-win thinking, these habits serve as timeless frameworks for character building and goal accomplishment.
-The author emphasises alignment between action and value.
-Why read it?
-To develop a systematic approach to personal and professional effectiveness.
+Stephen Covey's 7 Habits of Highly Effective People is a classic in personal development literature.
+It offers a principle-centered philosophy of life and work.
+From proactivity to win-win thinking, these habits serve as timeless frameworks for character building and goal accomplishment.
+The author emphasizes alignment between action and value.

-5. Daring Greatly by Brene Brown:
+5. Daring Greatly by Brené Brown:

 Why read it?
 Learn that vulnerability is strength, not a weakness.